 When a superannuate dies, the spouse receives 60% of the allowance plus a further 10% for each dependent child to a maximum of 25%.
-If there is neither a spouse nor dependent children, the nominee or estate e) Refunds
+If there is neither a spouse nor dependent children, the nominee or estate receives a lump sum payment of the difference, if any, between the teacher's contributions and interest at retirement and the total pension paid to date.